dendronhq/dendron-site/vault/dendron.release.2020-12-21.md

 ---
 Dendron 0.21 is here 🌱

 With 0.21, multi-vault should now be at feature parity with single vault workspaces.
-Multi-vault specific behavior is documented [[here|dendron.topic.vaults.multi-vault]].
+Multi-vault specific behavior is documented [[here|dendron.topic.multi-vault]].

 0.21 also brings about Dendron's 2nd Generation publishing feature.
 This is a faster, leaner, and more powerful way to publish your notes using Dendron.